satdarn/JUST-lang/README.md

 DUP // duplicates the last value in the stack
 ```

-a note on stack preloading: in order to do so with out proper error handling this syntax should be the first line in the program
+note: with stack preloading, in order to do so with out proper error handling this syntax should be the first line in the program

 ```PlainText